ovotech/cloud-key-rotator/README.md

 * SSM (AWS Parameter Store)

 The tool is packaged as an executable file for native invocation, and as a zip file for deployment as an AWS Lambda.

+> :information_source: where possible [OpenID Connect (OIDC)] (https://openid.net/connect/) should be used instead of furnishing/storing long-lived credentials.
+Using OIDC will remove the need for running `cloud-key-rotator`.

 ## Install